MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 >Applies to: Windows 10, version 1607

-This article provides technical information about common App-V client operations and their integration with the local operating system.
+This article provides technical information about common App-V Client operations and their integration with the local operating system.

 ## App-V package files created by the Sequencer